Department of Sport, Arts and Culture (DSAC) Bursary South Africa 2023 – 2024

 ABOUT THE DSAC BURSARY PROGRAMME – FIELDS COVERED

-Bursaries are available for Undergraduate and Postgraduate studies within heritage-related programmes, specifically these fields:
+Bursaries will be awarded for Undergraduate and Postgraduate studies within heritage-related programmes, specifically in these fields:

 - Archives and Records Management